antalvdb/olifant/README.md

 ## Installation

-MBLM relies on [python3-timbl](https://github.com/proycon/python-timbl), python bindings to the [TiMBL](https://github.com/LanguageMachines/timbl/) memory-based classification engine.
+MBLM relies on [python3-timbl](https://github.com/proycon/python-timbl) and the [TiMBL](https://github.com/LanguageMachines/timbl/) memory-based classification engine.

+Install the command-line version of TiMBL on Debian/Ubuntu systems with

+``apt install timbl``

+Or on macOS with brew, invoke

+``brew install timbl``

-Install with pip (wheels are available for Python versions 3.10, 3.11, and 3.12 on systems with glibc 2.28 or higher; on macOS, installation only works with Python 3.13 currently):
+Next, install the Python bindings to TiMBL, [python3-timbl](https://github.com/proycon/python-timbl), with pip (wheels are available for Python versions 3.10, 3.11, and 3.12 on systems with glibc 2.28 or higher; on macOS, installation only works with Python 3.13 currently):

 ``% pip install python3-timbl``